Explicit Acyclic Models and (Co)Chain Operations: Examples of Contractions

 \section{Examples of Contractions}

 We often work with simplicial sets $X$.
-We denote by $N_*(X)$ the normalized simplicial set chain complex of $X$ with $\ZZ$ coefficients (or sometimes a field $\FF$ of coefficients), obtained from the full simplicial set chain complex by dividing by the subcomplex spanned by degenerate simplices.
-If $N_*(X)$ is contractible and $X$ is simply connected then the geometric realization $|X|$ is topologically contractible by the Whitehead Theorem.
+We denote by $N_*(X)$ the normalized simplicial set chain complex of $X$ with $\FF$ coefficients, obtained from the full simplicial set chain complex by dividing by the subcomplex spanned by degenerate simplices.
+If $N_*(X, \ZZ)$ is contractible and $X$ is simply connected then the geometric realization $|X|$ is topologically contractible by the Whitehead Theorem.